Our research is editorially independent but we may earn a commission for purchases made through our links.

 For decades, Bostonians have been escaping the summer heat by fleeing to the natural air conditioning offered by the White Mountains, and in the peak of the Gilded Age, as many as 57 trains arrived daily at the depot in Bretton Woods.
 In the winter, it’s known as the home of the largest ski area in the state – Ski magazine named it one of the top five ski destinations in the East for snow.
 The enclave set on an alpine table west of Mount Washington is home to the Mount Washington Hotel and Resort, one of the last surviving handful of New Hampshire grand hotels, which includes two golf courses, alpine and Nordic skiing, a massive spa, sled reds, dog sled adventures, horseback riding, tennis and more.
 When the hotel opened in 1902, it was the culmination of a series of ever grander White Mountains hotels and today, it’s the most luxurious survivor from those golden days – sink into a wicker armchair on its 900-foot veranda and gaze at a glorious sunset.

-Situated just under 45 miles from Portland, Wicasset overlooks the Sheepscot River and has managed to retain much of the charm that represents quintessential Maine and New England, with old lovely churches and magnificent historic homes.
+Situated just under 45 miles from Portland, Wiscasset overlooks the Sheepscot River and has managed to retain much of the charm that represents quintessential Maine and New England, with old lovely churches and magnificent historic homes.
 There are interesting sites on nearly every corner, including some of the region’s most famous architectural landmarks, like the Nickels-Sortwell House on Main Street with its Federal-style architecture, an elliptical stairway with rope-like carvings and a beautiful oval skylight.
 The Castle Tucker is a Victorian-style mansion known for its upstairs piazza which overlooks the river.
-Right downtown, you’ll find wonderful shops and antique stores, restaurants and attractions, like the 1812 Jail and the Musical Wonder House.
+Right downtown, you’ll find wonderful shops and antique stores, restaurants and attractions, like the 1812 Jail.

-This vibrant, historic community tucked in the hills of southern Vermont was established back in 1761.
+Dorset is a vibrant, historic community tucked in the hills of southern Vermont that was established back in 1761.
 It’s well known for its mountains, valleys and New England village charm.
 Lined with clapboard homes and divided by a green, it feels as if you’ve entered a Thornton Wilder scene.
-There’s a number of elegant inns that offer the chance to hangout on the porch and forget about all of your cares, and of course, you’ll find the requisite general store, which comes complete with a ‘70s-era gas pump.
+There’s a number of elegant inns that offer the chance to hang out on the porch and forget about all of your cares, and of course, you’ll find the requisite general store, which comes complete with a ‘70s-era gas pump.
 You can also visit the Bley House Museum which features painting by local artists, Fenton stoneware, and, in the Marble Gallery, a large display showcases 130 years of quarrying, hauling and finishing marble which are all part of Dorset’s historically significant industry.
-Dorset’s farmers’ market features freshly picked fruits and vegetables, home baked breads and pastries, grass-fed meat and poultry, artisan cheeses and wines, specialty goods, Vermont crafts, hot prepared foods, live, local music and more.
+Dorset’s farmers’ market features freshly picked fruits and vegetables, home-baked breads and pastries, grass-fed meat and poultry, artisan cheeses and wines, specialty goods, Vermont crafts, hot prepared foods, live, local music and more.

 The village of Shelburne Falls actually spans two towns, Shelburne and Buckland, both of which offer much to explore.
 Sightseers flock to the Bridge of Flowers, which stretches over the Deerfield River, connecting the two towns.
 In 1928, the arched bridge had fallen into disuse so the Shelburne Falls Women’s Club sponsored a project taking it from visual blight to public garden.
 Today, the community continues to work together to keep it in bloom.
 While the bridge is its claim to fame, you’ll also discover many fine examples of Victorian architecture, delightful shops and galleries.
 While you won’t find a Walmart here, you will find lots of local, handmade items.
 The streets are filled with the energy of artisans that craft hand-blown glass, quilts and all sorts of more unique, prized goods made by local artisans, like Ann Brauer’s.
 An NEA grant recipient with work at the Museum of Arts and Design, she pieces together mesmerizing quilts and wall hangings that evoke New England’s seasons and landscape.